ddrone/adventures-in-compilation/README.md

 - [x] Open the book, find the place where I've stopped and write down the actual task list
 - [x] Restart reading text from chapter 4 and find the code that I've already implemented for it
 - [x] Implement building an interference graph
-- [ ] Convert interference graph into Graphviz format
+- [x] Convert interference graph into Graphviz format
-- [ ] Test building an interference graph: compute it for the sequence of instructions given in the book
+- [x] Test building an interference graph: compute it for the sequence of instructions given in the book
+- [ ] Change the interference graph building such that only variables are considered
-- [ ] Read section 4 and implement graph coloring
+- [ ] Read section 4.4 and implement graph coloring

 ## Adventure 4: dreaded syntactic analysis